Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average

+In empirical causal analyses, it is common for researchers to estimate the causal effect of an endogenous treatment by a conventional IV estimator as the “identification strategy” \citep[see, e.g.,][]{nunn2014us}.
+In models with homogeneous treatment responses, using any one of the valid IVs can lead to point identification of the ATE, and conventional IV estimators correctly estimate the ATE.
+However, as shown by \citet*{heckman2006understanding}, in heterogeneous treatment effect models, different IVs identify different local treatment effects \citep{imbens1994identification}, and conventional IV estimates are no longer robust to the choice of alternative IVs.
+In fact, as explained by \citet*{heckman2006understanding}, the classical IV estimand is not ATE but may be a quantity with no easily interpretable meaning regardless of IV strength.

+Evidence against homogeneous treatment effects abounds, with estimates based on different sets of valid IVs often producing different treatment effect estimates in practice \citep{carneiro2003understanding,basu2007use,angrist2010extrapolate}.
+Once heterogeneous treatment response is allowed, the ATE is often not point identified.
+Thus, the analysis in \citet*{heckman2006understanding} presents a convincing argument that if the ATE is of primary interest, the identified set for the ATE based on a partially identified model should be preferred to an analysis based on a conventional IV estimation approach.
+However, there have only been limited applications of partially identified ATE analysis in empirical studies.
+Consequently, understanding the role of IVs in this setting is important for promoting heterogeneous treatment models for empirical causal analysis.

-In endogenous treatment effect models, the IVs exert their influence through their impact on the treatment propensity score. \citet*{heckman2006understanding} provide a comprehensive study of the properties of IVs in models with continuous outcomes, and point out the central role of the propensity scores in such models.\footnote{Other works that establish the important role of the propensity score include \citet{rosenbaum1983central}, \citet{heckman1985alternative,heckman1986alternative}, \citet{heckman1990varieties}, and \citet{ahn1993semiparametric}.} In continuous outcome models, it is well known that the ``identification at infinity'', namely the existence of values of the IVs that can produce propensity scores of zero and one, leads to the point identification of the ATE \citep{imbens1994identification,heckman1999local, heckman2001instrumental}.
-However, this condition is rarely guaranteed in practice, especially when available IVs have limited variation.
-Thus, it is important to understand how the achievable variation of the conditional propensity scores determines the ability of the IVs to shrink the size of the ATE identification set.
+In heterogeneous treatment effects models, \citet{heckman2001instrumental} demonstrate that the property of ``identification at infinity'' \citep[hereafter IAI,][]{heckman1990varieties}, namely, the availability of IVs that produce propensity scores of zero and one in the limit, leads to point identification of the ATE.
+However, this condition is rarely satisfied in practice, especially when IVs have limited variation.
+When IAI fails, inference on the ATE can still be carried out by constructing an identified set for the ATE.
+Therefore, in a partial identification framework, the impact of IVs can be studied by their influence on the ATE bounds.